dompile/cli/docs/app-spec.md

 1. Validates source and output directories
 2. Scans source directory for all files (HTML, Markdown, assets)
 3. Processes includes and dependencies
-4. Applies layouts to Markdown files
+4. Applies layouts to HTML and Markdown pages
 5. Processes DOM templating elements
 6. Copies referenced assets to output
 7. Generates sitemap.xml (if enabled)